The EU's view of the 'Brexit Day' countdown

 "We have to protect ourselves," he told me.

-Big EU powers France and Germany are convinced that they gain more by protecting the EU and its single market for members than what they risk losing in establishing less close trade relations with the UK after Brexit.
+Big EU powers France and Germany are convinced that they gain more by protecting the EU and its single market for members than they risk losing in establishing weaker trade relations with the UK after Brexit.

 Heading into this one-year-to go countdown until Brexit, EU countries are feeling confident.